MZaFaRM/GridNavigatorRE/readme.md

 ## Introduction

 This is one of my first completed projects with reinforcement learning and it took quite some months and a lot of iterations to finally complete it.
 Nonetheless, I've learned a lot and looks forward to making more cool stuff.
 It was quite a ride tbh, albeit an interesting one.
-Here's some of the experience and points I've learned from this project for others reading it and more importantly for the future me.ar
+Here's some of the experience and points I've learned from this project for others reading it and more importantly for the future me.

 ## Project Overview